 Students will live in one of Sabanci’s campus dormitories.
 More information about living on campus can be found here

 .
 If preferred, students may also choose to find their own off campus housing independently.

 : Students are required to obtain a visa in advance for entry into Turkey.
 This process may take 6-8 weeks, so students should plan ahead.
 Students must complete an application form and submit it to the Consulate General of Turkey in New York at least 6 weeks before departure.
 An official acceptance letter from the university in Turkey and a consular fee of $100 US must be included.
 Please note that within 1 month of arriving in Turkey students must apply for a residency permit at a local law enforcement agency (Emniyet Mudurlugu).

 New York, NY 10017

 Tel: (212) 949-0160; Fax: (212) 983-1293

 Website: www.trconsulate.org / www.e-konsolosluk.net

-This is a Drexel sponsored program, thus your Drexel tuition and financial aid remain the same during your term abroad.
-Students who receive Federal Work Study should consider applying for the Study Abroad Online Journalist work study position (only available to students after acceptance).
-To seek additional funding, review the Scholarship & Funding Opportunities.
-Remember that scholarship deadlines may be much earlier than study abroad deadlines, so plan accordingly.
-Students may also want to submit a revised budget to the Financial Aid Office to see if additional funding may be available.
+This is a Drexel sponsored program, thus your Drexel tuition and financial aid remain the same during the term abroad.
+Students may also want to submit a revised budget to Drexel Central to see if additional funding may be available.